amplitude/amplitude-docs/content/collections/audiences/en/predictions-build.md

 1. Use the slider to select the desired percentile range on the chart.
 Then click *Save as predictive cohort*.
 2. Give your cohort a name and click *Save*.

-While it can be tempting to just slice the starting cohort into two sections—i.e., top 20% vs bottom 80%, or top 50% vs bottom 50%—other approaches can give you far more useful results:
+While it can be tempting to just slice the starting cohort into two sections, for example, top 20% vs bottom 80%, or top 50% vs bottom 50%, other approaches can give you far more useful results:

 * **Probability inflection**: Find the spot where the distribution graph spikes exponentially, and split users along the spikes.
-This will group users into broadly similar buckets of predicted conversion rates.
+This groups users into broadly similar buckets of predicted conversion rates.
 * **Sample size:** If you have an idea of how many users you want to target in a growth campaign, then select that percentage on the right side of the chart.
 For example, if you want to target 2000 users and you have 20,000 users in the starting cohort, then simply select the top 10%.
 * **Minimum detectable lift.** If you plan to target the selected users in a growth campaign, make sure the sample size is large enough to detect incremental lift.
 For example, if the top 20% of a prediction is 20,000 users, but the predicted conversion rate is 1%, you won’t be able to detect lift at statistically significant levels.
 Instead, you must increase the sample size to top 45% of users at 45,000 users.